d3faulter/BatteryNotifier/README.md

 1. Compile the application in Visual Studio (with the "Desktop development with C++" workload) or using the MSVC command line.
 2. Place `BatteryNotifier.exe` and `BatteryNotifier.ini` in the same folder.
-3. Run the `.exe`.
+4. Run the `.exe`.
 A tray icon will appear (hover text: "BatteryNotifier").
-4. Right-click the tray icon and select "Exit" to quit the application.
+5. That's it.
+Right-click the tray icon and select "Exit" to quit the application.

+**Applying config changes**: To apply changes in the config, just restart the app.

 ## Improvements in the Latest Version